DanielaValero/fit-commit-js/CONTRIBUTING.md

 Guidelines when adding new code:

-* Create tests when possible.
+* Create always tests.
 * Ensure the entire test suite still passes by running `npm test`.
+* Ensure that the code does not have lintin errors by running: `npm run lint`